erSubhashThapa/100daysofcode/r3-log.md

 The last two rounds I studied for 2 hours a day.
 I will continue that for now.

-So far, I've dedicated atleast 400 hours this year to coding.
+So far, I've dedicated at least 400 hours this year to coding.

 - ## Node
   Continuing with Greg's book, [Node.js – Server Setup](https://www.patreon.com/posts/node-api-source-27588087).